jdkaplan/art/README.md

 We encourage you all to experiment with mixing and matching pallete files and art.
 There is much excitement to be had in creating an art file that proceeds very differently with different palletes.

 If you're ever in doubt about the various flags that you can invoke ART with, the `-h` option will show them.

-## Bugs without Errors (Or How to Debug ART)

-ART's design results in the wonderful feature that any `.art` will run without complaint.
-Of course, sophisticated use cases that users will surely engage in may require some trial and error to manifest the artvark's vision.

-So how do you debug?
-ART's design makes this incredibly simple and avoids the need for any external debugging tools.
-Nearly the entire program state and memory is captured in the visual representation of the art at any moment.
-Consequently, you yourself are the only debugging tool you'll ever need!

-Moving on.